swaylenhayes/three-amigos-offline/README.md

 # 🎙️ Dos Amigos Offline

-Two powerful amigos for automatic speech recognition!
-Run push-to-talk, auto-paste ASR from terminal, using offline open source MLX models (Whisper Small and Parakeet).
+Three powerful amigos for automatic speech recognition!
+Run push-to-talk, auto-paste ASR from terminal, using offline open source MLX Whisper tiers optimized for Mac.

 ## 🆕 What's New in v1.2
 - Bundled Parakeet Amigo now ships with the upgraded `parakeet-tdt-0.6b-v3` checkpoint for extra accuracy.